btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 When optimisations are enabled, my compiler does liveness analysis on the control flow graph of each function, and builds an interference graph, on which a graph colouring algorithm is used to determine register allocation.
 The graph colouring algorithm has been modified to give "preferences" for certain register assignments that minimises moves, such as preferring that function parameters are placed in registers a1-a4, and a variable being returned is placed in register a1.
 This ultimately makes the assembly code more optimised.

 The generated code is carefully prepared so that the register allocator can make use of as many registers as possible.
 In particular, the registers a1-a4, v1-v7, fp, and lr, may be assigned to variables (the allocator ensures that a1-a4 and lr are not used to store variables across a function call).
-Note that the fp register is treated as a general register in my compiler --- all local variables on the stack have offsets calculated from sp, which is not affected by fp.
+Note that the fp register is treated as a general-purpose register in my compiler --- all local variables on the stack have offsets calculated from sp, which is not affected by fp.
 This still conforms to the ARM calling convention, so we can still call functions from the C standard library (like `malloc`).

 I also implemented the full Jlite spec, **including readln**, so programs can read from standard input.
 There are some test cases that use this feature.